Judith Bingham

-Life
+Judith Bingham OBE (born 21 June 1952) is an English composer and mezzo-soprano singer.
+She was a member of the BBC Singers from 1983 to 1995.
+She is a Fellow of the Royal Northern College of Music.
+Bingham won the 1977 BBC Young Composer Award, and was appointed an Officer of the Order of the British Empire in 2020 for services to music.

+Early life and education

 Bingham was born on 21 June 1952, in Nottingham.
 Her parents are Jack Bingham and Peggy Bingham (née McGowan).
-She was educated at High Storrs Grammar School for Girls in Sheffield, and attended the Royal Academy of Music from 1970 to 1973, where she received the Principal’s Prize for Music in 1972 and was elected as an associate in 1997.
+She was educated at High Storrs Grammar School for Girls in Sheffield, and began learning singing from bass John Dethick from the age of 16.
+Bingham attended the Royal Academy of Music from 1970 to 1973, where she received the Principal’s Prize for Music in 1972 and was elected as an associate in 1997.
 Her teachers included Malcolm MacDonald, Eric Fenby, Alan Bush and John Hall (composition) and Jean Austin-Dobson (singing).

+Career

 After graduation, she continued her composition studies privately with Hans Keller (1974–80).
+Bingham won the BBC Young Composer Award in 1977, although she has since withdrawn the work that won.

-She is a Fellow of the Royal Northern College of Music.
-She was a member of the BBC Singers from 1983 to 1995.
+She was made a Fellow of the Royal Northern College of Music in 2005.
+She was a member of the BBC Singers from 1983 to 1995, and has composed music for them and the Finchley Children's Music Group.
+Bingham's works have been widely performed and broadcast, and she has composed music for television and radio.

 Bingham was appointed Officer of the Order of the British Empire (OBE) in the 2020 New Year Honours for services to music.
+She was awarded an honorary doctorate by the University of Aberdeen in 2018.

+Personal life

 In 1985, she married Andrew Petrow but the marriage dissolved in 2011.

 List of works

+Most of Bingham's compositions are voice or choral, but she also began composing for brass bands in the 1980s.
+She writes church and organ music, and has composed seven Missa Brevis.
+Works include: